VincentCordobes/the-green-meal/README.md

 ### Login

 You can login, by default with:

 - An admin user → login: `admin@meals.com`, password: `meals`
 - A regular user → login: `regular@meals.com`, password: `meals`
 - A manager → login: `manager@meals.com`, password: `meals`

 ### Signup

 When creating an account—to confirm the provided email addres—a confirmation link is printed to the server stdout.
 This is to simulate the link normally sent to user mailbox.
+Same for password reset.